FORMAL OPINION 98-1

 Canon 3 also provides very extensive and detailed regulations with regard to the relationship between the court and the electronic media.

 The Canon then goes on to outline certain circumstances in which electronic broadcasting is permitted in "trial court non-jury civil proceedings."
-The Canon specifically excludes support, custody and divorce proceedings from his section.
+The Canon specifically excludes support, custody and divorce proceedings from this section.

 A judge must be particularly circumspect with regard to criminal matters.
 Rule 326 of the Rules of Criminal Procedure provides specific guidelines to be followed in widely publicized or sensational cases.
 Rule 327 places specific limitations on court personnel.
 Finally, Rule 328 places very specific limitations on photography and broadcasting in the courtroom and its environs: